hxaxnxa/DocQuery-Chat/README.md

 - Python 3.8 or higher
 - Git
 - A [Weaviate Cloud account (free tier)](https://console.weaviate.cloud/)
 - A [Google API key](https://makersuite.google.com/app/apikey) for Gemini embeddings and model
+- A LangSmith API key for tracing

 ---